15 Sep 2021

-Before you can start practising, you must be registered with the Medical Board of Australia.
+Before you can start your internship and use the protected title, ‘medical practitioner’, you must be registered with the Medical Board of Australia.

 Once we’ve received your graduate results from your education provider and we are satisfied that you have met all the requirements for registration, we will finalise your application.

-When you are registered, we will publish your name to the online national register of practitioners, and you can start working as a medical practitioner!
+When you are registered, we will publish your name to the Register of practitioners, and you can start working as a medical practitioner!

 When you apply for registration, your application is carefully assessed against the Board’s requirements for registration.

-For graduate registration as a medical practitioner, you need to prove that you meet the following standards:
+For registration as a medical practitioner, you need to prove that you meet the following standards:

 We will also ask you to disclose any criminal history and to declare whether you have any health impairments that may affect your ability to practise.